GDS Institute

 Save Image

 In 2018, 13 more women than men received degrees from GDS Institute.
 The most common race/ethnicity group of degree recipients at GDS Institute is hispanic or latino (31 degrees awarded).
-There were 10.3 times more hispanic or latino recipients than the next closest race/ethnicity group, black or african american (3 degrees).
+There were 10.3 times more hispanic or latino recipients than the next closest race/ethnicity group, white (3 degrees).

 The most common 1 to 2 Year Postsecondary Certificate concentration at GDS Institute is General Administrative Assistant & Secretarial Science (24 degrees awarded), followed by Automobile Mechanics Technology (9 degrees) and General Human Resources Management & Personnel Administration (6 degrees).